gmpatel/articles/README.md

 3. I would have done **Unit Testing** and **GODOG Acceptance Testing** as well time had permitted.
 4. Even though I have not done **Unit Testing** and **GODOG Acceptance Testing**, I would say I have considerable experience around that part of the solution development.

+## Assumptions

+### Count field in response json of /tag/{tagName}/{date}

+{
+    "tag": "health",
+    "count": 2,
+    "articles": [
+        "1",
+        "2"
+    ],
+    "related_tags": [
+        "fitness",
+        "science"
+    ]
+}

+The count field here doesn't make any sense, I have put it as a count of articles found for the given tag on given date as a part of my solution, but, then that 2 can be counted from the articles[] field of the response json as well.
+But if that is for the different purpose then it does not clearly reflect what should be brought over there for the count field.